 The final one was, “What did you want your name to be changed to?”

-Okay, so I proudly answered this question and I did get a noticeable smile from the judge when she heard me.
+I proudly answered this question.
+It was then I did get a noticeable smile from the judge when she heard me.

 “I want my name changed back to the name I was born with Kline, K-L-I-N-E.”